blehmeh98/coding2learn/content/dear-theresa.markdown

 4. **Stop teaching encryption techniques in Mathematics and Computer Science courses at a University level.** You might also need to review the teaching of number theory in secondary schools.
 It's probably best if children are not taught about prime numbers, to be sure that they don't reinvent any cryptography techniques.

-5. **Put me in prison and restrict my access to any for of communication with the outside world.** I've promoted encrypted communication, taught about encrypted communication and used encrypted communication.
+5. **Put me in prison and restrict my access to any form of communication with the outside world.** I've promoted encrypted communication, taught about encrypted communication and used encrypted communication.
 I'm not going to stop.

 Yours faithfully

 Marc Scott